gvwilson/thirdbit/src/fiction/iffy/1/index.md

 Thinking of Wales made her wonder again if Aunt Naggie was aright and if Honesty would ever be derself again.

-She jerked upright when Edson elbowed her.
+She jerked upright when Benício elbowed her.
 "Cargo drone," he said,
 pointing through the glass at a streamlined black airship as it emerged from the clouds stacked like plates high above them.